-NOTICE: John Patrick University of Health and Applied Sciences-VT will generally release certain directory information pertaining to its students to the public.
+NOTICE: John Patrick University of Health and Applied Sciences will generally release certain directory information pertaining to its students to the public.
 This information may include student's name, address(es), phone number, program, dates of attendance, photographs, post- graduation employer and job title, participation in activities and recognition record, and the secondary and postsecondary educational institution attended by the student.
-If students prefer that any of this information may not be released by John Patrick University of Health and Applied Sciences-VT, they may make that request in writing, and Radiological Technology University - VT will honor it.
+If students prefer that any of this information may not be released by John Patrick University of Health and Applied Sciences, they may make that request in writing, and John Patrick University of Health and Applied Sciences will honor it.